Clygro/compact-squares/README.md

 # compact-squares
-A theme for Discord, that makes the UI more compact and less rounded.
+A theme for BetterDiscord, that makes the UI more compact and less rounded.